use your personal information, your rights regarding this information and how we comply with data protection law.

 - Pay any benefits due to you;

 - Communicate and interact with you.
-This can be by phone, email or post;
+This can be by phone, email, post or online (via our website, portal or App);

 - Provide services and information you request from us;